ahkohd/get-mac-apps/README.md

 # get-mac-apps

-A Node.JS package that lists apps installed or check if app is installed on a Mac 🍏.
+A Node.JS package that lists apps installed or check if app is installed on a Mac. 🍏👨‍💻

-# 👨‍💻 Install
+## 👨‍💻 Install

 ```bash
 $npm install @ahkohd/get-mac-apps
 ```

-# 🔌 Usage
+## 🔌 Usage

 ```js
 let getWinApps = require("@ahkohd/get-win-apps");